gchang12/Learn-Vim/ch08_registers.md

 ```
 .
 Stores the last inserted text
-:    Stores the last executed command-line
+:    Stores the last executed command-line command
 %    Stores the name of current file
 ```

-If the last text you wrote was "Hello Vim", running `".p` will print out the text "Hello Vim".
-If you want to get the name of current file, run `"%p`.
-If you run `:s/foo/bar/g` command, running `":p` will print out the literal text "s/foo/bar/g".
+If the last text you wrote was "Hello Vim", running `".p` will paste the text "Hello Vim" into the buffer.
+If you want to paste in the name of current file, run `"%p`.
+If you run `:s/foo/bar/g` command, running `":p` will paste the literal text "s/foo/bar/g".

 ## The Alternate File Register